Quantum Sparse Support Vector Machines: Speedup in Quantum Sparse SVM for Special Cases

-We are now ready to analyze the behavior of empirical risk of models $\beta_p^\sstar$ on problems $D_p$ as the number of all features $p$ and the number of discriminative features $p'$ grow. \begin{lemma} For $p \rightarrow \infty$, consider a family of $p$-dimensional $(\Delta_p,\mu_p)$-truncated subgaussian problems $D_p$ with underlying vectors $\beta_p^\sstar$.
-Assume that the vector $\beta_p^\sstar$ is sparse, it only has $p' = 1+2 \log p$ non-zero coefficients.
-Further, assume that the mean $\mu_p$ diverges with the number of discriminative features $p'$ as $\mu_p > c\sqrt{p'}$ for some $c>1$.
+\mute{ We are now ready to analyze the behavior of empirical risk of models $\beta_p^\sstar$ on problems $D_p$ as the number of all features $p$ and the number of discriminative features $p'$ grow. \begin{lemma} For $p \rightarrow \infty$, consider a family of $p$-dimensional $(\Delta_p,\mu_p)$-truncated subgaussian problems $D_p$ with underlying vectors $\beta_p^\sstar$.
+Assume that the vector $\beta_p^\sstar$ is sparse, it only has $p' = 1+d \log p$ non-zero coefficients.
+Further, assume that the mean $\mu_p$ diverges with the number of discriminative features $p'$ as $\mu_p > c\sqrt{p'}$ for some $c>1$ that captures how separated class centers are for individual informative features.
+With only $p' << p$ features being informative, we further assume that $\mu_p$ diverges sublinearly in $p$, $\mu_p < p$.
 As $p$ grows, we allow scattering of the samples farther into the region dominated by the other class -- specifically, we allow $\Delta_p \leq 2\log p$.
 Then, with probability at least $1-\delta$, we have

-\begin{proof} Under the assumption that $\mu_p$ grows at least as $c\sqrt{p'}=c\sqrt{1+2\log p}$, we have $\mu_p \geq 1 + \sqrt{2\log p}$, which leads to the bound on the first term of eq. (\ref{eq:RhatBound}), and to the second term approaching null limit.
-The technical details of the proof are given in the Appendix. \end{proof} \end{lemma}